 Registered schools can collect My Coke Rewards labels and ask people to donate My Coke Rewards points online.
 Points are converted to cash each quarter.
-Donors can also give cash to schools through a partnership with the online donation platform Kula; however, donors pay an 8 percent fee to make a credit card donation.

 Organizations hold drives to collect gently worn shoes.
 Funds2Orgs picks up the shoes and pays according to the total weight of the items collected.

 Schools submit UPC codes for Prang’s school supply products to earn points that can be used toward free products.

 In this donation drive fundraiser, schools collect used items including clothing, shoes, bedding, toys, and books.
 Schools can take the items to a designated donation center or make other arrangements.
 Payment is based upon the total weight of donated items.

 SunnyD Book Spree